Asymptotic normality of degree counts in a general preferential attachment model: Introduction

 In practice, not all nodes that enter the network have the same degree, and thus it would be interesting to extend our result to the case of a random initial degree distribution.
 Promising results on this model have been obtained in \cite{{DEH},{GV}}.
-Moreover, in this paper we assume that the parameters of the model are known, but in many practical situations one is given a realization of the graph and the task is estimating the unknown parameters, see \cite{{GRW},{WWDR},{WWDR2},{WR1a}}.
+Moreover, in this paper we assume that the parameters of the model are known, but in many practical situations one is given a realization of the graph and the task is estimating the unknown parameters, see \cite{{GRW},{WWDR},{WWDR2}}.
+If we consider a more general class of preferential attachment graphs, for which a model-free approach is used and therefore the exact distribution of the graph is not known (see for instance \cite{KP}), we expect that the techniques presented in this paper could be used to derive central limit theorem for all the degree counts.
+This is an interesting open problem.

 The outline of the paper is as follows: in Section \ref{res} we define the model rigorously and we state our main result.
 In Section \ref{proof} we give the proof of our main result.